UX CAMP ZURICH 2015, MY TAKEOVERS

 • email sent at the end of a specific task, to ask users to describe how they found the task itself

-• overlay components (ex dialogs) after a specific time without any action from users
+• overlay components (ex dialogues) after a specific time without any action from users

 • instant feedback (rating) at the end of posts and media content (ex after the Skype calls)

-Adding value to such list was interesting, as well, the way how to define a rating grid to measure the results:
+Adding value to such a list was interesting, as well, as the way how to define a rating grid to measure the results:

 • who votes from 0 to 6 is a detractor